Exercises – Short Day#

 Answer

 Absolute value is \(\frac{1}{3}\).
-Principal argument is \(\frac{2}{3} \, \pi\)
+Principal argument is \(\frac{2}{3} \, \pi\).

 Question d#

-About the modulus and argument of three complex numbers \(z_1\), \(z_2\), and \(z_3\) we are informed that:
+We are given the following information about the moduli and arguments of three complex numbers \(z_1\), \(z_2\), and \(z_3\):

 and